Wadleigh Surname

 4th Generation:

-Joseph Wadleigh was born in September 1698 in Exeter, New Hampshire 1,2.
+Joseph Wadleigh was born in September 1698 in Exeter, Rockingham Co., New Hampshire 1,2.
 He died on April 14, 1779 in Kensington, Rockingham Co., New Hampshire 1,36.
 He is buried in the Kensington Cemetery, Kensington, Rockingham Co., New Hampshire.

-Although Joseph may have operated his father's mill in Kingston, he probably did not live there.
-Joseph lived farther east in the part of the town of Hampton that became Kensington in 1737.
-Joseph was a resident of Hampton (now Kensington) in 1727.
-Later, when Kensington was incorporated in 1737, Joseph was on a committee to call the first town meeting.
-Although Joseph and his family lived in Kensington, they apparently attended church in the neighboring town of Hampton Falls (Joseph was married there in 1725 and four of his children were baptized there between 1728 and 1734).
+Mother: Elizabeth GilmanAlthough Joseph might have operated his father's mill in Kingston, he probably did not live there.
+Joseph lived farther east in the part of the town of Hampton that became Hampton Falls in 1726 and then Kensington in 1737.
+When Kensington was incorporated in 1737, Joseph was on a committee to call the first town meeting.
+Joseph and his family lived in the eastern edge of the town of Kensington, near what is now the border with Hampton Falls.
+Prior to the establishment of a church in Kensington, Joseph and his family attended church in Hampton Falls (Joseph was married there in 1725 and four of his children were baptized there between 1728 and 1734).

 Joseph married his first wife, Lydia Smith, probably soon after moving to Kingston or Kensington.
 Sadly, she died after only a few years of marriage.
 Joseph married second to Mary Fogg.
 They remained married for 49 years until her death in 1774.
 He married his third wife, Esther Fogg Dearborn, a relative of his second wife.
 She survived him.